chanchalalam/Document-Research-Theme-Identification-Chatbot/README.md

 ## 🚀 Features

-* **📄 Multi-Format Document Processing:** Supports PDFs, text files, and image documents.
+* ** Multi-Format Document Processing:** Supports PDFs, text files, and image documents.
-* **🔍 OCR Integration:** Uses Tesseract OCR to extract text from images or scanned PDFs.
+* ** OCR Integration:** Uses Tesseract OCR to extract text from images or scanned PDFs.
-* **🧠 LLM (Groq) Integration:** Connects to the Groq API to enable generative capabilities like answering questions and summarization.
+* ** LLM (Groq) Integration:** Connects to the Groq API to enable generative capabilities like answering questions and summarization.
-* **🗃️ Vector Search with FAISS:** Embeds documents using Sentence Transformers and stores them in FAISS for efficient similarity-based querying.
+* ** Vector Search with FAISS:** Embeds documents using Sentence Transformers and stores them in FAISS for efficient similarity-based querying.
-* **📡 API Interface (FastAPI):** Exposes endpoints to upload, query, and fetch summaries.
+* ** API Interface (FastAPI):** Exposes endpoints to upload, query, and fetch summaries.
-* **🗂 MongoDB for Metadata:** All associated metadata for each document and user interaction is stored in MongoDB.

 ---